sitingc4318/github-tutorial/README.md

 1. **"cd"** into the folder that you want to work on.
 2. **"c9 <file name>"** into the file that you want to work on.
-3. make edit in the file.
+3. Make edit in the file.
 4. **"git add."** so it ready to commit
 5. **"git status"** to make sure the change is modified.(green color)
 6. **"git commit"** -m "your message"
 7. **"git push"** to transfer all commit to your github.
-8. repeat from **step 4** a certain amount of time when you want to save change.
+8. Repeat from **step 4** a certain amount of time when you want to save change.

 ---
 ## Rolling Back Changes